 At that moment, three Mexican suspects are brought in; it is believed they assaulted two police officers.
 The details of the incident quickly become hyperbolic, starting as reports of mild injuries, to both officers being near death in the hospital.
 Stensland and some of the other other party goers, already heavily intoxicated, rush downstairs to the holding area.
 Refusing to recognize Exley's authority as watch commander, the scene quickly becomes ugly as the Mexican prisoners are viciously beaten.
 Exley is locked in the isolation room when he tries to intervene.
 White tries to pull Stensland off one of the prisoners and calm him down only to get provoked into the attack when insulted by one of them.
 Vincennes joins in as well when a prisoner falls on him, bloodying his fancy suit.
 The reporters who'd been interviewing Exley are also present, snapping a photo of the fight.

-A few days later, the photo of the jailhouse melee has made the front page of the newspapers, describing the incident as "Bloody Christmas".
+The photo of the jailhouse melee makes the front page of The Los Angeles Times, describing the incident as "Bloody Christmas".
 The LAPD Chief, District Attorney Ellis Loew and Dudley Smith meet with White, Vincennes and Exley separately.
 White staunchly refuses to rat on Stensland as the ringleader of the incident and is ordered suspended without pay.
 Exley, knowing that his own testimony will secure him a promotion to lieutenant and detective level, agrees to appear in court as a surprise witness.
 Knowing that they'll need the testimony of a third witness, Exley suggests Vincennes.
 Exley also suggests that if Vincennes is unwilling to testify, that his privilege as "technical advisor" on the popular television show "Badge of Honor" will be revoked.
 Vincennes agrees and accepts a transfer to the vice department following a temporary suspension.
 Exley is given his promotions.